ECP-copa/ExaSP2/data/readme.txt

 data: This contains example matrices in Matrix Market Format.
 These matrices serve as input Hamiltonians to ExaSP2.
 They represent different the following.
- 1) polyethylene chains of 512 and 1024 molecules,
+ 1) polyethylene chains of 512 and 1024 molecules.
  2) nitro-methane 100 molecules, from last SCF iteration.
  3) nitro-methane 200 molecules, from last SCF iteration.
+ 4) trpcage protein solvated in water, 8352 atoms.
+ 5) alanine 19945 atoms.

 poly_chain.512.mtx - 512 molecules, 3072 atoms, 6144 orbitals,
 number of non-zeroes = 98304, N = 6144, M = 260.